What is CPAP?

 What Can I Expect?

 Although CPAP is highly effective, nearly 50% of users abandon their treatment.
 Getting adjusted to CPAP can take time because you have to get used to wearing something on your face while you sleep, and ideally, sleeping on your back.
-You also have to get used to the feeling of constant air being pushed into your airway.
+You also have to get used to the feeling of air being pushed into your airway.
 Usually, it only takes a few days or weeks to get used to wearing CPAP.
 After you’re used to it though, you will sleep soundlessly throughout the night and start waking up feeling refreshed.